Guided Meta-Policy Search: Preliminaries

-where $\alpha$ is a step size that can be set as a hyperparameter or learned.
-Moving forward, we will refer to the outer objective as the \emph{meta-objective}.
-Subsequently, at meta-test time, $K$ examples from a new, held-out task $\task_\text{test}$ are presented and we can run gradient descent starting from $\theta$ to infer model parameters for the new task:

-The MAML algorithm can also be applied to the meta-reinforcement learning setting, where each dataset $\data_{\task_i}$ consists of trajectories of the form $\state_1, \action_1, ..., \action_{H-1}, \state_H$ and where the inner and outer loss function corresponds to the negative expected reward:

-Policy gradients~\citep{williams1992simple} were used to estimate the gradient of this loss function.
-Thus, the algorithm proceeded as follows: for each task $\task_i$, first collect samples $\data^{\text{tr}}_{\task_i}$ from the policy $\pi_\theta$, then compute the updated parameters using the policy gradient evaluated on $\data^{\text{tr}}_{\task_i}$, then collect new samples $\data^{\text{val}}_{\task_i}$ via the updated policy parameters, and finally update the initial parameters $\theta$ by taking a gradient step on the meta-objective.
-In the next section, we will introduce a new approach to meta-reinforcement learning using ideas from the MAML algorithm, but introducing a more stable optimization for the meta-objective.
+The MAML algorithm can also be applied to the meta-reinforcement learning setting, where each dataset $\data_{\task_i}$ consists of trajectories of the form $\state_1, \action_1, ..., \action_{H-1}, \state_H$ and where the inner and outer loss function corresponds to the negative expected reward: Policy gradients~\citep{williams1992simple} are used to estimate the gradient of this loss function.
+Thus, the algorithm proceeds as follows: for each task $\task_i$, first collect samples $\data^{\text{tr}}_{\task_i}$ from the policy $\pi_\theta$, then compute the updated parameters using the policy gradient evaluated on $\data^{\text{tr}}_{\task_i}$, then collect new samples $\data^{\text{val}}_{\task_i}$ via the updated policy parameters, and finally update the initial parameters $\theta$ by taking a gradient step on the meta-objective.
+In the next section, we will introduce a new approach to meta-RL that incorporates a more stable meta-optimization procedure that still converges to the same solution under some regularity assumptions, and that can naturally leverage demonstrations or policies learned for previous tasks if desired.